1. JOURNAL PUBLISHING SCHEDULE

 Retractions: Sometimes an article needs to be completely removed from the body of research literature.
 This could be due to inadvertent errors made during the research process, gross ethical breaches, fabrication of data, large amounts of plagiarism, or other reasons.
 Such articles threaten the integrity of scientific records and need to be retracted.
 SIA follows the recommendations of the Committee on Publication Ethics (COPE) for retraction.
 Potential Retractions are thoroughly investigated by the Editorial Office with the support of the Editorial Board and final approval by the Editor-in-Chief.
 Other persons and institutions will be consulted as necessary, including university authorities, or experts in the field.
 If a Retraction is published, the original publication is amended with a “ RETRACTED” watermark, but will still be available on the journal’s website for future reference.
 However, retracted articles should not be cited and used for further research, as they cannot be relied upon.
 Retractions are published using the same authorship and affiliation as the article being retracted, with page numbers added, as a separate item in the current issue of the journal.
 That way, so that after the issue is released, the Retraction can be marked within the indexing databases.
 Partial Retractions might be published in cases where results are only partially wrong.
 A paper will only be completely removed in very exceptional circumstances, where leaving it online would constitute an illegal act or be likely to lead to significant harm.
 Expression of Concern for complex, inconclusive, or prolonged situations, an Expression of Concern may be published.
 If investigations into alleged or suspected research misconduct have not yet been completed or prove to be inconclusive, an editor or journal may wish to publish an Expression of Concern, detailing the points of concern and what actions, if any, are in progress.

-All articles published in SIA Journals are published in full Open Access.
+All articles are published in full Open Access.
 There are no processing charges for submitted articles.
-To provide free access to readers, and to cover the costs of peer review, copyediting, typesetting, long-term archiving, and journal management, an article processing charge of PKR 25,000 (national) and US$ 300 (international) applies to papers accepted after peer review.
-The Article Printing Charges are based on reduced rates for authors of low- and middle-income countries.
+To provide free access to readers, and to cover the costs of peer review, copyediting, typesetting, long-term archiving, and journal management, an article printing charges of PKR 25,000 (national) and US$ 300 (international) applies to papers accepted after peer review.
+The Article Printing Charges (APC) are based on reduced rates for authors of low- and middle-income countries.

 We consider individual waiver requests for articles on a case-by-case basis, and they may be granted in cases of lack of funds.
 To apply for a waiver, please request during the submission process.
 A decision on the waiver will normally be made within three working days.
 Requests made during the review process or after acceptance will not be considered.